Kendysond/Selar-dev-test/test-2/README.md

 - is_active - (foreign key ID from subscriptions table)  - if the subscription is currently active at that point in time
 - currency, amount - subscription value
 - autorenewal - if autorenewal is enabled.
 This lets us calculate our expected MRR for the next month.
 I.e based on how many people have their autorenewals on.
+- first_subscription - this is set as 1 when it's the first ever subscription from a user.

 Subscription_transactions
 - created_at (UTC) -  date the transaction was created (you can think of this as transaction completion date too)